 "The Coastal Barrier Resources Act (COBRA) of 1982 and later amendments, removed the Federal government from financial involvement associated with building and development in undeveloped portions of designated coastal barriers (including the Great Lakes).
 These areas were mapped and designated as Coastal Barrier Resources System units or "otherwise" protected areas.
 They are colloquially called COBRA zones.
 COBRA banned the sale of NFIP flood insurance for structures built or substantially improved on or after a specified date.
 For the initial COBRA designation, this date is October 1, 1983.
 For all subsequent designations, this date is the date the COBRA zone was identified.
 COBRA zones and their identification dates are shown on Flood Insurance Rate Maps (FIRMs).Communities may permit development in these areas even though no Federal assistance is available, provided that the development meets NFIP requirements."

 3. Flood Zone X "No Flood Insurance Required" - Flood zone X is the best flood zone but understand, you can have a flood zone X that is in a COBRA.
-This means you can get a conventional loan without purchasing flood insurance but if you really want a flood policy, you will have to purchase it from the private sector and the rates can be very high.
-I have seen quotes as high as $12,000 a year for 250K in coverage.
-If your property is in a Cobra and Flood Zone X, this is best case scenario for the COBRA area because flood insurance is not required by the lender and a borrower can purchase the property without having to purchase the super high insurance.
-If you require flood insurance for piece of mind, a flood zone X in a cobra may not be the best option for you.
+This means you can get a conventional loan without purchasing flood insurance but if you really want a flood policy, you will have to purchase it from the private sector and the rates can be high.
+If your property is in a Cobra and Flood Zone X, this is best case scenario for the COBRA area because flood insurance is not required by the lender and a borrower can purchase the property without having to purchase the high insurance.
+If you require flood insurance for peace of mind, a flood zone X in a cobra may not be the best option for you.

 Because a LOMA officially amends the effective NFIP map, it is a public record that the community must maintain.
-Any LOMA should be noted on the community''s master flood map and filed by panel number in an accessible location.
+Any LOMA should be noted on the communities master flood map and filed by panel number in an accessible location.
+Basically a LOMA converts your property to a situation like Flood Zone X (no flood insurance required by a lender on a conventional loan).